Updated: Aug 11

-This is done simply by logging into your credit card account (I do it on my banking app) and requesting that your creditor extend you more credit on your preexisting account.
+This is done simply by logging into your credit card account (I do it on my banking app - see more about why below) and requesting that your creditor raise the limit on your preexisting account.

 How does this help my credit scores?

-In simpler terms, FICO rewards you for only using a very small percentage of your available credit.
-So the more credit you have available on your credit cards, and aren’t using, the better.
+In simple terms, FICO rewards you for only using a very small percentage of your available credit.
+So the more credit you have available on your credit cards, and are not using, the better.

 Owing money on credit accounts doesn't necessarily mean you're a high-risk borrower with a low FICO® Score.
 However, when a high percentage of a person's available credit is [being] used, this can indicate that a person is overextended, and is more likely to make late or missed payments.

 Most people try to improve their debt-to-credit ratio by paying down their credit card balance.
-While this is still a good idea, the other *easier, cheaper* way is to increase your credit limit.
+While this is still a good idea, the other *easier and faster* way is to increase your credit limit.
 It’s also a superior option to opening up a new credit card account in order to get more credit, because opening new accounts actually lowers your scores.

 "Back away from the credit reports, Pardner"